Tomb of Ferdowsi: Historical context

-Iran's history has been closely tied to geopolitical changes that has taken place since the establishment of the Achaemenid empire in Persis all the way to the modern day Iran.
+Iran's history has been closely tied to geopolitical changes that has taken place since the establishment of the Achaemenid Empire in Persis all the way to the modern day Iran.
 Two major events are of critical importance in Iran's history specially its literary history as it pertained to Ferdowsi: Arab conquest of Persia and the Mongolian invasion of Persia.

 Ferdowsi lived his life as a poor man constantly moving from court to court, and eventually died a poor widower, having lost his only son.
 Tus, at one point was an opulent city in the greater Khorasan region but it was repeatedly sacked by Oguz Turks, Mongols, and Uzbeks from the steppe.
 This and the growing influence of Mashad as a political and religious center within Khorasan shaped Ferdowsi's experience and in many way influenced his writing as Tus lost prestige.
 Additionally, Arabic had found prestige in lands conquered by the Arabs and there was threat of Middle Persian being lost in favor of Arabic.
 Ferdowsi's role is critical in that using the fewest loan-words he transferred the Middle Persian (Pahlavi) into Modern Persian (Farsi).

 In the time frame preceding the construction of the mausoleum, nationalistic feelings in Iran were high.
 There was a renewed sense of national identity partly due to the pressures felt by foreign powers including the constant Anglo-Persian political struggle specially over the issues of oil, and partly due to inability of the Qajar dynasty from protecting Iranian lands in central Asia to the Russians and in the east to the British.
 Anglo-Iranian Oil Company (AIOC) was an important source of contention for Iranians.
 One journalist studying during this time period reflects his and his colleagues personal experience:

 The architecture of Ferdowsi's tomb is also influenced by poet's own personal life, reflecting a constant struggle between the poor poet and the lazy king, and adversity and hope.
 The Society for National Heritage in 1930s drawing on poet's attempt to revitalize the Persian language, also attempted to revitalize Persian culture and Iranian identity through architecture.
-This was in many ways taken literary with Persian poems from Shahnameh etched into the white marble facets of the edifice of the poet's mausoleum.
+This was in many ways taken literally with Persian poems from Shahnameh etched into the white marble facets of the edifice of the poet's mausoleum.

 After the Iranian revolution, both tomb of Ferdowsi and even mausoleum of Cyrus the Great survived the initial chaos.
 One of the most dangerous threats to the structure was that it would be equated with the late Pahlavi dynasty by the new regime and destroyed.
-It however was not and was instead embraced by the new local government since Ferdowsi was a devout Shia Muslim.
+It however was not and was instead embraced by the new local government since claims were made that Ferdowsi was a devout Shia Muslim.